 ii.
 “Do not think first of the desires of thy heart, but think first of delighting thyself in thy God.
 If thou hast accepted him as thy Lord, he is thine; so delight in him, and then he will give thee the desires of thy heart.”
 (Spurgeon)

 d.
 And He shall give you the desires of your heart: This is a wonderful and even safe promise.
-The one who truly delights in the LORD will find their heart and desires changed, steadily aligning with God’s own good desires for one’s life.
+The one who truly delights in the LORD will find his heart and desires changed, steadily aligning with God’s own good desires for his life.
 Thus we see that finding delight in God is a key to a happy, satisfied life.

 iii.
 The principle of Psalm 37:4 is the foundation for a principle sometimes called Christian Hedonism.
-It is a pursuit of satisfaction and pleasure, but rooted in a delighted focus upon God.
+Normally, we think of hedonism as the idolatry of pleasure.
+The term Christian Hedonism has been used to describe a righteous pursuit of satisfaction and pleasure, one that is rooted in a delighted focus upon God.

 iv.
 Most of all, it shows that when we delight ourselves in the LORD, He gives us our delight.
 If He is our delight, He gives us more of Himself.
 “Longings fixed on Him fulfill themselves.”
 (Maclaren)